 Dry air doesn't only affect the people who live in the home.
 It can also damage furniture, wood floors, and paint in your home.
 A humidifier not only helps those in your home breathe better, but it also helps maintain the air in your home at a comfortable level for everything inside it.
 Furthermore, air that's too dry makes the temperature feel colder than it actually is.
 Humidification works in conjunction with heating devices to keep you snug and warm during the winter and they save you money on your heating bills.

 Keeping your home's humidity at ideal levels will also help you feel warmer.
-Low humidity makes the air feel colder because the warmer the air is, the more water it can hold; put another way, the more water in the air, the warmer the air feels.
+Low humidity makes the air feel colder because the warmer the air is, the more water it can hold (and the less that will evaporate).
+Put another way, the more water in the air, the warmer the air feels.
 This phenomenon can be understood by considering how high levels of humidity in the summer make it feel hotter than it actually is: when the air is saturated with moisture, the sweat on our bodies does not evaporate, making us sticky and uncomfortable.
 But winter's low humidity has the opposite effect - dry air causes our body's natural moisture to evaporate from our skin quicker, and we feel cooler.
+During the summer we would describe this as a "dry heat," but the reality is, we're really describing a situation of lower relative humidity.

 By making sure that humidity levels are high enough, we slow down our body's natural cooling mechanism, which we obviously don't need in the cold winter time.
 The upshot of all this is that a humidifier can save you a lot on your heating bills.
 Naturally, if you feel warmer even if the temperature remains the same, you won't be tempted to turn up the heat.
-Additionally, when there is more moisture in the air, heat tends to dissipate less quickly.
+The last piece of this puzzle deals with moisture itself.
+Humidity, and moisture in general, allows air to retain heat longer; when there is more moisture in the air, heat tends to dissipate less quickly, and warm temperatures in the home remain warm for longer.

 How Much Humidification Is Too Much?